Chickasaw

-The Chickasaw (/ˈtʃɪkəsɔː/ CHIK-ə-saw) are an indigenous people of the Southeastern Woodlands.
-Their traditional territory was in the Southeastern United States of Mississippi, Alabama, and Tennessee as well in southwestern Kentucky.
+The Chickasaw (/ˈtʃɪkəsɔː/ CHIK-ə-saw) are an Indigenous people of the Southeastern Woodlands, United States.
+Their traditional territory was in northern Mississippi, northwestern and northern Alabama, western Tennessee and southwestern Kentucky.
 Their language is classified as a member of the Muskogean language family.
 In the present day, they are organized as the federally recognized Chickasaw Nation.

 Chickasaw people have a migration story in which they moved from a land west of the Mississippi River to reach present-day northeast Mississippi, northwest Alabama, and into Lawrence County, Tennessee.
 They had interaction with French, English, and Spanish colonists during the colonial period.
 The United States considered the Chickasaw one of the Five Civilized Tribes of the Southeast, as they adopted numerous practices of European Americans.
 Resisting European-American settlers encroaching on their territory, they were forced by the U.S. government to sell their traditional lands in the 1832 Treaty of Pontotoc Creek and move to Indian Territory (Oklahoma) during the era of Indian removal in the 1830s.

 Most of their descendants remain as residents of what is now Oklahoma.
 The Chickasaw Nation in Oklahoma is the 13th-largest federally recognized tribe in the United States.
 Its members are related to the Choctaw and share a common history with them.
 The Chickasaw were divided into two groups (moieties): the Imosak Cha'a' (chopped hickory) and the Inchokka' Lhipa (worn out house), though the characteristics of these groups in relation to Chickasaw villages, clans, and house groups is uncertain.
 They traditionally followed a kinship system of matrilineal descent, in which inheritance and descent are traced through the maternal line.
 Children are considered born into the mother's family and clan, and gain their social status from her.
 Women controlled most property and hereditary leadership in the tribe passed through the maternal line.

 Etymology

 The name Chickasaw, as noted by anthropologist John Swanton, belonged to a Chickasaw minko', or leader.
 "Chickasaw" is the English spelling of Chikashsha ([tʃikaʃːa]), meaning "comes from Chicsa".
 In an 1890 extra census bulletin on the Cherokee, Chickasaw, Choctaw, Muskogee, and Seminole, a history of the Choctaw and Chickasaw was included that was written by R.W.
 McAdam.
 McAdam claimed that the word "Chikasha" meant "rebel" in the Choctaw language.
-Spanish explorer Hernando de Soto had recorded the people as Chicaza when his expedition came into contact with them in 1540; the Spanish were the first known Europeans to explore the North American Southeast.HALE, Duane K & GIBSON, Arrell M. (1989) The Chickasaw, Frank W. Porter III General Editor, Chelsea House, New York.
+Spanish explorer Hernando de Soto had recorded the people as Chicaza when his expedition came into contact with them in 1540; the Spanish were the first known Europeans to explore the North American Southeast.Hale, Duane K & Gibson, Arrell M. (1989) The Chickasaw, Frank W. Porter III General Editor, Chelsea House, New York.

+The suffix -mingo (Chickasaw: minko) is used to identify a chief.
+For example, Tishomingo was the name of a famous Chickasaw chief.
+The towns of Tishomingo in Mississippi and Oklahoma were named for him, as was Tishomingo County in Mississippi.